ylethingoc/ylethingoc/README.md

 💣 Hi there, this is @yen, a technology enthusiast, animal lover, coffeer and music fan

-🎸 I’m currently learning everything
+🎸 Currently I’m learning everything

 🍻 I’m glad to have a talk with you